Tired, achy and heavy legs when running is a discomfort that discourages many runners from going for a run.

 The warm up is important to prepare yourself mentally and physically for the run.

-A proper warm up consists of two main parts:
+A proper warm up should last between 15-20 minutes and should consist of two main parts:

 - Dynamic stretches